 I have never been a fan of boxed desserts, you have to add so many more ingredients, that you may as well bake your dessert from scratch using good-quality ingredients that you know will taste amazing.
 The walnut brownies are ready in about 30 minutes, and that includes prep and baking time.

 My Easy Fudgy Vegan Brownies are as decadent, but without butter or eggs.
 A bit different, but they do taste like the real deal.
-But, if you are after a classic brownie recipe, this one is for you!
+And, if you are after a gooey brownie recipe, my Baileys Brownies with Black Cocoa and to die for.

 Before you start, make sure the eggs are at room temperature.
 Cool ingredients won't bring the same great results, so if you store your eggs in the fridge, take them out at least 1 hour before you bake.